 It is important to check how much your horse is consuming so you can be sure they are eating enough.
 This is particularly true for those with old horses with bad teeth, as they may be quidding and dropping the nutritional food as they chew.
 As standard, the minimum any horse or pony should consume is 1.5% of their bodyweight in high fibre feeds per day.
 This equates to 7.5kgs for a 500kg horse.

 Pelleted Fibre For Feeding Old Horses With Bad Teeth

-In some cases, even a short chop forage is too much and so Dengie Grass Pellets are the product to turn to.
-They are simply grass that has been ground and made into a pellet – effectively pre-chewed!
-They can be fed dry but feeding them damp or soaked makes them a lot easier to chew.
-It is possible to mix some of the Meadow Grass with Herbs in to the pellets if the horse can manage a little bit of chopped fibre and it is also possible to feed them mixed with a soaked beet product such as Dengie Alfa-Beet to create a mash that is full of highly digestible fibre.
-Dengie Grass Pellets have a DE value of 10MJ/kg and so will help to promote weight and condition.
-They can be fed in a large trug and left with the horse to pick at as they would a haynet.
+In some cases, short chop forage is not the best feed for old horses with bad teeth.
+In these situations, Dengie Grass Pellets are the product to turn to.
+They are simply made of grass that has been ground and made into a pellet and should be fed soaked to a mash – effectively pre-chewed and ideal for feeding to old horses with bad teeth!
+It is possible to mix some chopped fibre in if the horse can still manage a little bit of chopped fibre and it is also possible to feed them mixed with a soaked beet product such as Dengie Alfa-Beet to create a mash that is full of highly digestible fibre for horses that need to gain weight.
+They can be fed in a large trug and left with the horse to pick at as they would a hay net.

 For more information on feeding old horses with bad teeth or advice for your horse with bad teeth, contact the Dengie feedline.
 We are able to provide nutritional advice and more information about all the products mentioned in this article.
 Contact us on 01621 841188.